 Buyé Beach: A dirt road leads to Buye Beach, where parking is $3(USD) per vehicle.

-In case you enjoy expanding your knowledge of other cultures and places, you should consider visiting a museum during your vacation.
+If you like to explore other cultures and places, you might want to visit a museum during your vacation.

 |Museo Historico de Las Piedras||(787) 733-2160||1.2 mi.
 South-Southwest of Central San German||Puerto Rico|

-Paradise Island Casino, part of Mayagüez Resort & Casino, is situated 12.3 mi.
+Paradise Island Casino, on the premises of Mayagüez Resort & Casino, is located 12.3 mi.
 Northwest of central San German.
 How lucky do you think you are?
 Find out if you're right when you visit Paradise Island Casino at the Mayagüez Resort & Casino.

 |Holiday Inn Mayaguez Casino||Holiday Inn & El Tropical Casino Mayagüez||(787) 833-1971||13.5 mi.
 Northwest of Central San German|